Monday, November 9, 2009

 As always, donors and donations are publicly acknowledged

 and accounted for on the HBD web page.
-THank you
+Thank you.

 Send articles for __publication_only__ to post@hbd.org